The Magnum Ice Cream Company N.V.: Director/PDMR Shareholding

 (TMICC or the Company)

-The Company notifies the following change in interests in the ordinary shares of EUR3.50 each (Shares) of PDMRs, arising pursuant to acquisitions and the Admission of TMICC to listing on Euronext Amsterdam, the London Stock Exchange and the New York Stock Exchange.
+The Company notifies the following acquisitions of ordinary shares of EUR3.50 each (Shares) of PDMRs.

 |Directors